Student Financial Services Frequently Asked Questions

 Within the first calendar week: 80% Refund

 Financial Aid Refund

-If you are due a refund from excess financial aid, refund checks are mailed out approximately 14 business days after the aid is transferred to your account.
+If you are due a refund from excess financial aid, refund checks are mailed out within14 days after the aid is transferred to your account.
+Each semester aid is transferred onto your account during the first week of classes.
 It is the policy of the College that refund checks are mailed to student's home addresses on file.
-Please visit the Registrar's Office to fill out a change of address form or submit your correct address in writing to the Registrar's office at firstname.lastname@example.org.
+Please visit the Registrar's Office to fill out a change of address form or submit your correct address in writing to the Registrar's office at email@example.com.
 They are located on the third floor of St. Joseph's Hall.

 Undergraduate Nelnet Monthly Payment Plan

-Chestnut Hill College offers an interest free payment plan through Nelnet Business Solutions (NBS).
-For the 2012-13 school year you may enroll in a 12 month, 11 month, 10 month or 9 month payment arrangement.
+Chestnut Hill College offers an interest free payment plan through Nelnet Business Solutions (NBS) for all students in the School of Undergraduate Studies.
+There is a $75.00 enrollment fee for the NBS payment plan.
+The $75 will be paid at the time of enrollment.
+For the 2014-15 school year you may enroll in a 12 month, 11 month, 10 month or 9 month payment arrangement.
 If you opt to sign up you may do so directly on-line at: Nelnet Monthly Payment Plan.
-(MPP) All new annual enrollees, who did not participate in 2011-12, may enroll for 2012-13 starting April 15.
-For parents/students who did participate in 2011-12, you may enroll starting April 26.
+(MPP) All students may enroll for 2014-15 starting April 15.

 The enrollment schedule is as follows: